What is a pest infestation?

 When are tenants responsible?

-The responsibility will generally fall to whichever party has caused the issue for the pests to enter the home.
-For example, if the tenant has failed to properly dispose of rubbish, which has then led to rodents infesting the property, this would be the tenant’s fault and, therefore, their responsibility.
+If the issue has clearly been caused by something the tenant has done, it would be their responsibility to resolve it.
+For example, if the tenant has failed to properly dispose of rubbish, which has then led to cockroaches infesting the property, this would be the tenant’s fault and, therefore, their responsibility.

 When are landlords responsible?